 Signal Processing Engineer

-- We are detectives of hidden information in signals. - Communication signals: obtain the information. - Signals from CO2 sensors, heat sensors, etc. - Data from Hard Drives. - Data from Computers to computers. - In orde to do that we study MATHEMATICS!!
+- We are detectives of hidden information in signals. - Communication signals: obtain the information. - Signals from CO2 sensors, heat sensors, etc. - Data from Hard Drives. - Data from Computers to computers. - In order to do that we need to master MATHEMATICS!!